ibm-cloud-docs/containers/cs_cli_changelog.md

 <td>15 Jun 2019</td>
 <td><ul>
 <li>Fixes a bug so that empty tables are not returned in the output of `ibmcloud ks kube-versions`.</li>
-<li>Updates the NLB DNS model so that an array of NLB IP addresses are returned by `ibmcloud ks nlb-dnss`.</li>
+<li>Updates the NLB DNS model so that an array of NLB IP addresses is returned by `ibmcloud ks nlb-dnss`.</li>
 <li>Changes the description text for the {{site.data.keyword.containerlong_notm}} CLI plug-in.</li>
 </ul></td>
 </tr>